-Digital Asset Trading Platform Valuation
+Digital Asset Exchange Valuation

 According to the Annual Report, the value of ETH is determined by the value that various market participants place on ETH through their transactions.
-The most common means of determining the value of an ETH is by surveying one or more Digital Asset Trading Platforms where ETH is traded publicly and transparently (e.g., Coinbase, Kraken, LMAX Digital, and Crypto.com).
+The most common means of determining the value of an ETH is by surveying one or more Digital Asset Exchanges where ETH is traded publicly (e.g., Coinbase Pro, Kraken, and LMAX Digital).
 Additionally, there are over-the-counter dealers or market makers that transact in ETH.

-Digital Asset Trading Platform Public Market Data
+Digital Asset Exchange Public Market Data

-On each online Digital Asset Trading Platform, ETH is traded with publicly disclosed valuations for each executed trade, measured by one or more fiat currencies such as the U.S. dollar or euro, or by the widely used cryptocurrency Bitcoin.
-Over-thecounter dealers or market makers do not typically disclose their trade data.
+On each online Digital Asset Exchange, ETH is traded with publicly disclosed valuations for each executed trade, measured by one or more fiat currencies such as the U.S. dollar or euro.
+Over-the-counter dealers or market makers do not typically disclose their trade data.

-As of December 31, 2023, the Digital Asset Trading Platforms included in the Index were Coinbase, Kraken, LMAX Digital, and Crypto.com.
-As further described below, the Sponsor and the Trust reasonably believe each of these Digital Asset Trading Platforms are in material compliance with applicable U.S. federal and state licensing requirements and maintain practices and policies designed to comply with know-your-customer ("KYC") and antimoney-laundering ("AML") regulations.
+As of June 30, 2023, the Digital Asset Exchanges included in the Index are Coinbase Pro, Kraken, and LMAX Digital.
+As further described below, the Sponsor and the Trust reasonably believe each of these Digital Asset Exchanges are in material compliance with applicable U.S. federal and state licensing requirements and maintain practices and policies designed to comply with know-your-customer ("KYC"), anti-money-laundering ("AML") regulations.

-Coinbase: A U.S.-based trading platform registered as a money services business ("MSB") with the U.S. Department of the Treasury's Financial Crimes Enforcement Network ("FinCEN") and licensed as a virtual currency business under the New York State Department of Financial Services ("NYDFS") BitLicense, as well as a money transmitter in various U.S. states.
+Coinbase Pro: A U.S.-based exchange registered as a money services business ("MSB") with the U.S. Department of the Treasury's Financial Crimes Enforcement Network ("FinCEN") and licensed as a virtual currency business under the New York State Department of Financial Services ("NYDFS") BitLicense program, as well as money transmitter in various U.S. states.